 Sprint on the highest level

 In 2015, the newly crowned Queen of Sprint claims another impressive European title: the 60m indoor.
 Shortly after this she manages to beat the magical 11 seconds barrier on the 100m on home soil in front of her family in Hengelo.
 This unique record lasts only two months, before beating it with 2/100’s.
 The signs leading up to the World Championships in Beijing were favorable, to say the least.
 Yes, she’d already beaten several world class athletes, but to do so on this worldwide stage would mean a whole different thing, surely.
 But by winning silver on the 100m and gold on the 200m, Dafne proved she was able to take on the world’s best and to perform under high pressure.
 In Beijing she wrote her name in athletics history.
-At present (february, 2016), Dafne is the fastest women in the world on the 200 metres and her Olympic Dream is getting closer and closer…
+In february 2016, Dafne is the fastest women in the world on the 200 metres.